Plangora/exdaas/README.md

 Provides a RESTful API that can handle concurrent requests (Phoenix) but serializes all writes to disk.

-All serialized writes can be split up by amount of shards :rocket:
+All serialized writes can be split up by amount of shards.

+Default shard size is 4.
+Any other wanted size can be set via `SHARD_LIMIT` (Any number above 0).

 DiskIO is delegated via DETS and all cache is handled using ETS.